echatignoux/CalibInc/README.md

-Code and material for the articles *"For a sound use of healthcare data in epidemiology: evaluation of a calibration model for count data with application to prediction of cancer incidence in areas without cancer registry."*[1] and *"How to produce sound and informative predictions of incidence at a district level using either healthcare or mortality data in the absence of a national registry: an extensive application for 24 different cancer sites in France."*[2]
+Code and material for the articles *"For a sound use of healthcare data in epidemiology: evaluation of a calibration model for count data with application to prediction of cancer incidence in areas without cancer registry"*[1] and *"How to produce sound predictions of incidence at a district level using either healthcare or mortality data in the absence of a national registry: the example of cancer in France"*[2]

 R-package
 ---------